PatentLobster/Track-Gmail/README.md

 ### How to setup ?
 -Google:
-first you to create a new google script project on https://script.google.com then copy the files in the GS folder to your project, and make sure to modify the mainfest and the script code url's to match yours.
+first you to create a new google script project on https://script.google.com then copy the files in the GS folder to your project, and make sure to modify the `appscript.json` and the script code `example.com` to match yours.

 -Self-hosted:
 use the copy the api folder contents to your server, make sure to upload your own `signature.png` file.